frederic-perez/Cardiac-electrophysiology/glossary.md

 __transmural myocardial infarction__ _n_ Infarction that involves the whole thickness of the heart muscle from endocardium to epicardium.
 __transseptal__ _adj_ Extending or performed through or across a septum.
 __tunneled__ _adj_ Placed surgically beneath the skin or into deeper tissues, e.g., into the intestinal wall.
 A tunneled catheter, e.g., is one that enters a vein through an incision made in the skin near the vein but then is passed through subcutaneous tissues to a second incision distant from the first.
 Tissue that surrounds the passage through which the catheter passes heals tightly around the catheter, holding it in place.
 Unlike non-tunneled catheters, tunneled catheters can remain in place for many months.
 They are used for intravenous infusions, the administration of chemotherapy, hemodialysis, and blood drawing.
+__vein of Marshall__ _n_ The oblique vein of the left atrium (oblique vein of Marshall) is a small vessel which descends obliquely on the back of the left atrium and ends in the coronary sinus near its left extremity.
 __ventricular fibrillation__ _n_ [[Mayo Clinic]](https://www.mayoclinic.org/diseases-conditions/ventricular-fibrillation/symptoms-causes/syc-20364523) An often fatal form of arrhythmia characterized by rapid, irregular fibrillar twitching of the ventricles of the heart in place of normal contractions, resulting in a loss of pulse.
 __ventricular remodeling__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Ventricular_remodeling) In cardiology, ventricular remodeling (or cardiac remodeling) refers to changes in the size, shape, structure, and function of the heart.
 This can happen as a result of exercise (physiological remodeling) or after injury to the heart muscle (pathological remodeling).
 __ventricular tachycardia__ _n_ [[Wikipedia]](https://en.m.wikipedia.org/wiki/Ventricular_tachycardia)